Electric Skateboards in Finland

-Finland has a clear legal framework for motorised personal mobility devices.
-Here are the rules you need to know to ride your e-skate legally.
+Finland has a clear legal framework for motorized personal mobility devices.
+Here are the rules you need to know to legally ride your e-skate.

 🧭 Official Status

-In Finland, electric skateboards are officially recognised, and their classification depends on their speed and motor power.
+In Finland, electric skateboards are officially recognized, and their classification depends on their speed and motor power.

 The country distinguishes three main categories.